writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 and feel productive.
 Make sure you also have good installation instructions and other helpful beginners content as well.

-**Logistics**: You can email us before the conference, and we will add your project to the website as a project that attendees can work on.
-You can also introduce your project to attendees at 9:30 on Sunday during the Writing Day Introduction.
+**Logistics**: We will send a signup sheet to the general attendee list a week before the conference, where you can sign up.
+You can introduce your project to attendees on Sunday morning during the Writing Day Introduction.

 How do I get the most out of my sponsorship?
 --------------------------------------------